Carmel Tebbutt: Parliamentary career

 Tebbutt was elected to a seat on Marrickville Council in 1993 before becoming Deputy Mayor in 1995.
 She was appointed to the New South Wales Legislative Council filling a vacancy following the retirement of Ann Symonds in 1998.

 After the Carr Government was re-elected in 1999, she was Minister for Juvenile Justice.
 In July 2002, Tebbutt was promoted, given responsibility for the Ministries of Community Services, Ageing, Disability Services, and Youth, whilst retaining the Juvenile Justice portfolio.
 In a cabinet reshuffle in early 2005, she was promoted to Minister for Education and Training.

+In her 2014 Valedictory Speech to the NSW Legislative Assembly, reflecting on her time as Minister for Education, Tebbutt stated: "One of the greatest gifts we can give young people is a love of learning from a young age, and we are very fortunate that we have teachers who quietly and determinedly go about fostering this each and every day."

 Following Premier Bob Carr's unexpected resignation 27 July 2005, and the resultant resignations of Deputy Premier Andrew Refshauge and Senior Minister Craig Knowles, the 'Triple-M' by-elections for the seats of Maroubra, Marrickville and Macquarie Fields were held on 17 September 2005.
 The new incoming Premier, Morris Iemma, was said to have favoured her for the position of deputy leader—and hence Deputy Premier—as having a woman in the role would have looked favourably with the electorate.
 However, in accordance with longstanding Labor tradition, the deputy leader is chosen by the Socialist Left faction.

 Tebbutt resigned from the Legislative Council on 26 August to seek election for the seat of Marrickville.
 Hence for the three-week period from 26 August to 17 September 2005, Tebbutt was in the unusual, though not unprecedented, position of being a Minister of the State, without being a member of parliament.